bitburner-official/bitburner-src/markdown/bitburner.goanalysis.settestingboardstate.md

 </td><td>

 _(Optional)_ Optional.
 Whether or not the next player to play is the white player.
-Defaults to true.
+Defaults to false.

 </td></tr>